 If you need help with understanding documentation systems and avoiding plagiarism beyond the instruction given in class and as seen in the UNC Code of Conduct, speak with the instructor or visit the UNC Writing Center’s web site for a series of PowerPoint tutorials at http://www.unco.edu/english/wcenter/academicintegrityindex.html.
 Instructors use experience and a plagiarism detection service, Safe Assignment, sponsored by the University, to aid in spotting cases of plagiarism.
 Plagiarism will not be tolerated.

-Class: Remember to take attendance.
-Read Timothy B. Lee’s “Pokemon Go is everything that is wrong with late capitalism”.
+Class: “Introduction to Argument”; read Timothy B. Lee’s “Pokemon Go is everything that is wrong with late capitalism”.
 Complete response sheet.
 Discuss in groups.
-Read Michael Farren and Adam Millsap’s “Pokemon Go represents the best of capitalism”.
-Complete response sheet.
-Discuss in groups.
+Read Michael Farren and Adam Millsap’s “Pokemon Go represents the best of capitalism” Discuss in groups.
+Take attendance.
+Review syllabus.

 Home: Read They Say, I Say preface and introduction.
 Post a 3-5 sentence response to either article read in class to Canvas using a bridge from the They Say, I Say.